Top 10 Self-Untapping Creatures in Magic: The Gathering

 Many creatures in Magic tap to activate their effects, preventing them from attacking, blocking, or tapping again until they recharge at your next upkeep.
 However, today we'll explore a rare set of creatures that actually untap to use their abilities, preparing them for battle while unleashing their traits.

-Note we're strictly looking at units with the untap symbol, who must be tapped to play the ability (you can't untap an already-untapped creature).
+Note we're strictly looking at units with the untap symbol, which must be tapped to play the ability (you can't untap an already-untapped creature).
 Only a handful presently exist, running the gamut from terrible to top-tier.
 So, which self-refreshing spells reign supreme?
 These are the ten best untap cards in Magic: The Gathering!

 10. Safehold Sentry